ardangelo/beepy-ppa/README.md

 #### Basic key mappings

 - Call is mapped to Control
-- "Berry" key is mapped to Tmux prefix (customize the prefix in the keymap file)
-- Touchpad click enters Meta mode (see the section on Meta mode).
-Double click enters touchpad scroll mode
+- "Berry" key enters Meta mode (see the section on Meta Mode)
+- Touchpad click enables the optical touch sensor, sending arrow keys.
+Subsequent clicks send Enter
 - Back is mapped to Escape
+- Pressing "End Call" sends Tmux prefix (customize the prefix in the keymap file)
 - Holding "End Call" safely shuts down the Pi
 - Physical Alt is mapped to symbols printed on the keycap
 - Symbol is mapped to AltGr (Right Alt), mapped to more symbols via the keymap file
+- Holding Symbol displays the configured Symbol keymap
 - Physical Alt + Enter is mapped to Tab
+- Holding Shift temporarily enables the touch sensor until Shift is released

 #### Alt and Sym modifiers